Kunitz STI protease inhibitor: Structure

 Proteins from the Kunitz family contain from 170 to 200 amino acid residues and one or two intra-chain disulfide bonds.
 The best conserved region is found in their N-terminal section.
-The crystal structures of soybean trypsin inhibitor (STI), trypsin inhibitor DE-3 from the Kaffir tree Erythrina caffra (ETI) and the bifunctional proteinase K/alpha-amylase inhibitor from wheat (PK13) have been solved, showing them to share the same beta trefoil fold structure as those of interleukin 1 and heparin-binding growth factors.
+The crystal structures of soybean trypsin inhibitor (STI), trypsin inhibitor DE-3 from the coral tree Erythrina afra (ETI) and the bifunctional proteinase K/alpha-amylase inhibitor from wheat (PK13) have been solved, showing them to share the same beta trefoil fold structure as those of interleukin 1 and heparin-binding growth factors.

 Despite the structural similarity, STI shows no interleukin-1 bioactivity, presumably as a result of their primary sequence disparities.
 The active inhibitory site containing the scissile bond is located in the loop between beta-strands 4 and 5 in STI and ETI.

-Action and Consequences of Trypsin Inhibitors
+Action and consequences of trypsin inhibitors

 Trypsin inhibitors require a specific three-dimensional structure in order to inactivate trypsin in the body.
 They bind strongly to trypsin, blocking its active site and instantly forming a highly stable adduct and halting digestion of certain proteins.
 Trypsin, a serine protease, is responsible for cleaving the polypeptide backbone following arginine or lysine.

 After a meal, trypsinogen release is stimulated by cholecystokinin and undergoes specific proteolysis for activation.
 Free trypsin is then able to activate other serine proteases, such as chymotrypsin, elastase, and more trypsin (by autocatalysis), or continue breaking down proteins.
 However, if trypsin inhibitors (specifically STI) are present, the majority of trypsin in the cycle of digestion is inactivated and ingested proteins remain whole.
 Effects of this occurrence include gastric distress, and pancreatic hyperplasia (proliferation of cells) or hypertrophy (enlargement of cells).

 The amount of soy inhibitors is directly related to the amount of trypsin it will inhibit, therefore a product with high concentration of soy is likely to produce large values of inhibition.
 In a rat model, animals were fed either soy protein concentrate or direct concentrate of STI.
 In both instances, after a week the rats showed a dose-related increase in pancreas weight due to both hyperplasia and hypertrophy.
 This indicates that long-term consumption of a diet high in soy with strong trypsin inhibitor activity may produce unwanted effects in humans as well.